 - Thorough body hair removal: Thanks to the tiny sugar molecules that penetrate better into the hair’s surface, the hair does not break so easily and can be more thoroughly removed.

 - Less painful: Sugaring removes the hair in the direction of growth, which is less painful than waxing.
 In addition, the sugaring paste loosens from the skin more easily than wax, leading to less skin irritation.

 - Slows hair growth: Unlike shaving, sugaring body hair removal removes the hair from the root, slowing down hair growth.
 In addition, the hair should grow back thinner and lighter after the treatment.

-- 100% natural ingredients: Sugar, lemon juice, and water contain no allergenic ingredients.
+- 100% natural ingredients: This sugaring recipe contains sugar, lemon juice, and water – and no allergenic ingredients.
 Sugar is even antibacterial!

 - Minimizes packaging waste: Wax strips and razors are often elaborately packaged.
-If you make your own sugar paste, you only need an old jar to store your unused paste in the refrigerator until it’s time for your next application.
+If you make your own sugaring paste with the recipe, you only need an old jar to store your unused paste in the refrigerator until it’s time for your next application.

 Tip: If you end up not wanting to make the sugaring paste yourself, it can often be found ready-made in drugstores.

 Want to learn more about sustainable lifestyle choices?
 Follow us on Instagram!